For most of us, understanding software licensing means understanding copyright law and contract law.

 - They are usually granted in writing and subjects to restrictions of time, users and more often geographical constraints of use

 An exclusive licensee has rights not available to a non-exclusive licensee.

 An exclusive licensee is entitled to sue infringers in their own name, without the permission of the copyright owner.
 The licence is treated as an assignment for these purposes.

-Conflicting rights amongst licenses is a hazard that licensors should try to avoid.
+Conflicting rights amongst licences is a hazard that licensors should try to avoid.

-Conflicts are when rights may have been granted by the licensor, and then a later license deals attempts to deal with the same rights that as the earlier licence.
+Conflicts are when rights may have been granted by the licensor, and then a later licence deals attempt to deal with the same rights that as the earlier licence.

 Where there are licensing conflicts, bad things can happen.

 Consistency in Licensing